All Episodes

 Takes us to the audio soundbites, ladies and gentlemen.

-Howard Kurtz cited me, America's anchor man on his uh reliable sources show on CNN Sunday, and he played some ditto cam footage of Nancy Pelosi commentary from me for a reporter for the new republic.
+And he played some ditto cam footage of Nancy Pelosi commentary from me for a reporter at for the New Republic.

 We've got one of these wacko wild-eyed feminists who is a product of all this.

-Kurtz, after that bite, and by the way, what I was referring to there was Charlie Gibson's intro of the nightly news on ABC, in which he said, Look at that.
+Kurtz, after that bite, and by the way, what I was referring to there was Charlie Gibson's intro of the nightly news on ABC, in which he said, look at that.

 Look at her.